xiaohuits/keyboard_receiver/README.md

 ```
 rosrun keyboard_receiver keyboard_receiver_node
 ```
 Click on the image window, then any key pressed will be published to topic.

+Note: you need to keep the image window active (by clicking on the window) to be able to receive the key input.

 ## Published topics
 Topic: "key_pressed"

 Type: "std_msgs/Int64"

+The publised message is the ASCII code in decimal of the pressed key.